How to Avoid Property Tax Reassessment: California Prop 19 California Strategies and Prop 13 Protections

 We have dynamic, creative lawyers based in offices throughout Northern and Southern California, and offer in-person, phone, and Zoom appointments.
 Please also consider joining one of our free online Estate Planning Webinars.

-You can book an appointment for Estate Planning, Trust Administration, Asset Protection, Business Law, or Advanced Tax Planning using the form on this page, by calling us at 866.988.3956, or by clicking here.
+You can book an appointment for Estate Planning, Trust Administration, Asset Protection, Business Law, or Advanced Tax Planning using the form on this page, by calling us at 866.988.3956, or by clicking here to book a call.

 We look forward to working with you!